elugens/hello-javascript/docs/additional-questions/regular-expressions/sticky-flag.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The flag y allows us to perform the search at the given position in the source string.
-The flag y makes regexp.exec to search exactly at position lastIndex, not “starting from” it.
-There is an important performance gain when using flag y.
+The flag y makes regexp.exec(str) search strictly at position lastIndex, not “starting from” it.
+There is a critical performance gain when using flag y.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />